LilaR66/ood_for_hallucination_detection/README.md

 python scripts/main.py
 ```

-**Step 2:** Apply OOD, linear probe methods, and anomaly detection algorithms on extracted descriptors.
-Analyze and visualize the results using:
+**Step 2:** Apply OOD detection, anomaly detection, linear probes, and layer-wise trajectory volatility on the extracted descriptors to detect hallucinations.
+Analyze and visualize with:

 - The notebook `notebooks/part2_analyse_results.ipynb`